TRAUMA RETRACING NOTES

-2. Drink more spring or distilled water.
+2. Drink more spring or carbon-only or sand filtered-only tap water.
 More drinking water may help because part or even all of the retracing involves the elimination of toxic substances from the body.
 At times, drinking more water has an amazingly calming effect.

 3. Rub your feet and ÒpopÓ the toes.
 Doing a reflexology session can release blocked energies at all levels and can be most helpful in some cases.

 4. Take an extra sauna or several extra ones.
 The hot, dry, yang energy of the near infrared lamp sauna, in particular, is also helpful to bring up certain emotional issues and help release them.